History of scuba diving: UK history

 The number of sites where standard diving dress could be used is limited and there was little progress before the outbreak of World War II reduced the caving community considerably.
 The development of underwater warfare made a lot of surplus equipment available after the war.
 The Cave Diving Group re-formed in 1946 and progress was rapid.
-Typical equipment at this time was a frogman rubber diving suit for insulation (water temperature in the UK is typically 4 °C), a closed circuit oxygen rebreather and an "Apparatus For Laying Out Line And Underwater Navigation", developed between 1946 qnd 1949.
+Typical equipment at this time was a frogman rubber diving suit for insulation (water temperature in the UK is typically 4 °C), a closed circuit oxygen rebreather and an "Apparatus For Laying Out Line And Underwater Navigation", developed between 1946 and 1949.
 The "AFLOLAUN" consisted of battery powered lights, line-reel, compass, depth gauge, notebook (for the survey), and occasionally other equipment.

 Progress was typically by "bottom walking", as this was considered less dangerous than swimming in the absence of buoyancy control.
 The use of oxygen put a depth limit on the dives.
 This was the normal procedure until approximately 1960 when new techniques using wetsuits and open-circuit scuba sets were introduced.
 The development of side mounting cylinders, helmet-mounted lights and free-swimming with fins increased accessibility, and the increasing capacity and pressure rating of air cylinders extended dive durations.
 The conception of inflation in dry suits added the buoyancy control to make "bottom walking" obsolete.
 By 1990, use of mixed nitrox gas further increased acceptable bottom times.
-A decade later underwater devices like long range scooters are developed, allowing divers to explore caves further than ever before.
+A decade later underwater devices like long range scooters were developed, allowing divers to explore caves further than before.